robbi5/kleineanfragen/README.md

 Development
 -----------

-For a simple and quick development environment, [fig](http://fig.sh) is used.
-Install [docker](https://docs.docker.com/installation/) and [fig](http://www.fig.sh/install.html), then run:
+For a simple and quick development environment, [docker-compose](https://docs.docker.com/compose/) is used.
+Install [docker](https://docs.docker.com/installation/) and [docker-compose](https://docs.docker.com/compose/install/), then run:

-    fig up
+    docker-compose up

-Fig downloads the required services (postgres, elasticsearch, redis, ...) as docker containers and links them with the app.
+docker-compose downloads the required services (postgres, elasticsearch, redis, ...) as docker containers and links them with the app.
-If you want to look into postgres or elasticsearch, uncomment the `ports` section in `fig.yml`.
+If you want to look into postgres or elasticsearch, uncomment the `ports` section in `docker-compose.yml`.

 You may be required to execute database migrations.
 Try this:

-    fig run web rake db:migrate
+    docker-compose run web rake db:migrate
-    fig run web rake db:seed
+    docker-compose run web rake db:seed

 To get a rails console, run:

-    fig run web rails c
+    docker-compose run web rails c

 ### Normalizing Names with Nomenklatura

 For normalizing names of people, parties and ministries, we use [Nomenklatura](https://github.com/pudo/nomenklatura).

-If you want to use nomenklatura while developing, you need to edit fig.yml:
+If you want to use nomenklatura while developing, you need to edit docker-compose.yml:
 * Uncomment the nomenklatura link
 * the `NOMENKLATURA_` environment variables
 * the whole nomenklatura image
 * set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` to those of a [new Github OAuth application](https://github.com/settings/applications/new).

-After your next `fig up` login to your nomenklatura instance (reachable at http://localhost:8080) and get the API key from the _profile_ link.
-Insert it into fig.yml.
+After your next `docker-compose up` login to your nomenklatura instance (reachable at http://localhost:8080) and get the API key from the _profile_ link.
+Insert it into docker-compose.yml.

 kleineAnfragen needs multiple Datasets with the following identifiers that must be created in Nomenklatura: